raghavam/d-sparq/README.md

 ## Instructions

-1. Download the source code and compile using the command, ```ant jar```.
+1. Download the source code and compile using ```ant jar```.
-2. Start a MongoDB sharded cluster (http://docs.mongodb.org/manual/tutorial/deploy-shard-cluster).
+2. Start a **MongoDB sharded cluster** (http://docs.mongodb.org/manual/tutorial/deploy-shard-cluster).
-**Note** that if the underlying machine architecture is **NUMA**, then follow the instructions at http://docs.mongodb.org/manual/administration/production-notes/#mongodb-and-numa-hardware for starting MongoDB.
-Instructions are replicated here for convenience.
+Note that if the underlying machine architecture is **NUMA**, then follow the instructions at http://docs.mongodb.org/manual/administration/production-notes/#mongodb-and-numa-hardware for starting MongoDB.
+Instructions are given here for convenience.
   1. Check whether the file ```zone_reclaim_mode``` at ```/proc/sys/vm/zone_reclaim_mode``` has content as 0.
 If not use the following ```echo 0 > /proc/sys/vm/zone_reclaim_mode```.
   2. Use ```numactl``` while starting MongoDB. ```numactl --interleave=all bin/mongod <mongo_params>```.

-The steps to setup
+The steps to set it up are given here for convenience.
+  1. Start the Config Server Database Instances.
 3. Make rdfdb as a sharded database and idvals and a sharded collection.
 Instructions on how to do this are sharded cluster docs of MongoDB.
 4. In ShardInfo.properties, make the necessary changes i.e., put the information regarding cluster and MongoDB.